Where to Try Vegan German Food in Berlin

 Scheers Schnitzel

 If you’re looking to try vegan German (or German-Austrian) food while in town, Scheers is a great choice!
-They offer vegan versions of their schnitzel which (yes, may look like hockey pucks and) are downright tasty.
-Their flavor is quite similar to proper schnitzel, and the Schniposa plate is naturally vegan so long as you ask for the vegan schnitzel, which is free of charge.
+They offer vegan versions of their Schnitzel which — yes, may look like hockey pucks, but — are downright tasty.
+Their flavor is quite similar to proper Schnitzel, and the Schniposa plate is naturally vegan so long as you ask for the vegan Schnitzel, which is free of charge.
 The Schniposa plate comes with salad and fries so you’re in for a filling meal.
 Be sure to ask for a few of their sauces when you order, their curry and chili sauces are both homemade, plant-based, and complimentary.
 They add a really nice flavor to the Schnitzel plate.
-I think their prices are pretty solid too (a whole plate of food starts at €7.90) making this spot a bit of a novelty (delicious German food that is affordable and vegan?!
-Sign me up!).
+I think their prices are pretty solid too (a whole plate of food starts at €7.90) making this spot a bit of a novelty — delicious German food that is affordable and vegan?!
+Sign me up!

 Warschauer Pl.
 18 | Friedrichshain